KashBlack/global-inequality-sql/README.md

 ## Why I Built This

-I'm an econ student trying to break into data analytics.
-I wanted something more substantial than tutorial exercises, so I:
+I'm an econ student with an interest in data analytics.
+I wanted some SQL practice more substantial than tutorial exercises, so I:
 1. Studied the World Bank API structure
 2. Designed a normalized database that could handle their indicators
 3. Generated sample data with realistic constraints
 4. Wrote increasingly complex queries to practice different SQL patterns

-The goal was to demonstrate I can work with real-world data structures even if I don't have access to proprietary datasets yet.
+The goal was to practice applying SQL real-world data structures, not to  make real prescriptions based on live data.

 ## Known Issues